ceskyDJ/knn-project/README.md

 1. install `pytorch` according to their instructions: <https://pytorch.org/get-started/locally/>
 2. install `detectronv2`: <https://detectron2.readthedocs.io/en/latest/tutorials/install.html>
     - best to use the most recent version straight from their github
+    - you might need to run: `sudo apt-get install python3-dev`
 3. the rest of the requirements can be installed using `pip install -r requirements.txt`

 ## Datasets